 The Significant Investor stream of the Business Innovation and Investment (provisional) visa is intended for high net worth individuals, who must invest no less than AUD 5 million into one or more ‘complying investments’.
 There is no age limit for this stream and applicants are not required to meet the Department of Immigration and Border Protection’s (DIBP) points test.

 Holders of this visa can qualify to apply for permanent residency in as little as four years provided they spend no less than 160 days in Australia over this time and maintain their AUD 5 million investment for the same period.
-It is the Victorian Government's expectation that the applicant will establish a residence in Australia.

 Visa holders can also extend their provisional visa term by applying for a maximum of two additional provisional visas, bringing the maximum total period of their visa to 8 years.

 ‘Complying investments’ can be one or a mixture of the following: